lizaodawn/IMMARKUS-wiki-clone/t_05-Data-Model-Mode.md

 You can create a hierarchical data model.
 For the concepts of entities and properties see [Creating Entities and Properties in Annotation Mode](https://github.com/rsimon/immarkus/wiki/t_04-Annotation-Mode#creating-entities-and-properties-in-annotation-mode)
 ## Parent-Child Entity Classes

-In the data model, we can define common properties that are shared among parent and child entity classes.
+In the data model, we can define common properties that are shared between parent and child entity classes.
 Child classes inherit properties from parent classes.
-Also, we can define properties that are specific to child classes.
+We can also define properties that are specific to child classes.

 You can create a child class in annotation mode and in the Data Model (see **figure 12**).
 Click the Create New Entity button and: